ni/monodrive-documentation/docs/LV_client/sensors/mono_ultrasonic.md

 ### Description

-Configures and sample the Ultrasonic sensor according to the configuration setting.
-Provides range to closest object from a single Ultrasonic sensor.
+Configures and samples the ultrasonic sensor according to the configuration settings.
+Provides range from the closest object to a single ultrasonic sensor.

 For technical support contact us at <b>support@monodrive.io</b>